-The entire nation watched video of a commercial truck sliding diagonally down an icy mountain highway in Truckee last month!
-We know you’re not likely to be driving a tractor trailer, but even the family SUV would be better prepared with these must have winter safety additions to your emergency car kit.
+The entire nation watched this video of a commercial truck sliding diagonally down an icy mountain highway in Truckee!
+We know you’re not likely to be driving a tractor trailer, but even the family SUV would be better prepared with these must-have winter safety additions to your emergency car kit.

 Along with the year-round emergency supplies (flashlight, batteries, first aid kit, jumper cables, emergency flares, battery operated radio, distress flag, water, non-perishable snacks, emergency contact list, and cell phone adapter) winter snow and ice demand a few extra essentials